-Families who can demonstrate a severe housing need, whose income is within Habitat guidelines and who are financially qualified are encouraged to apply to purchase a home.
-Families will be chosen without respect to age, sex, sexual preference, disability, race, religion, or national origin.
+Families who can demonstrate a severe housing need, whose income is within Habitat guidelines and who are financially qualified are encouraged to apply to purchase a home, *if at least one adult in the family lives or works in one of the six towns in which we build: Plymouth, Carver, Kingston, Middleboro, Plympton or Lakeville.* Families will be chosen without respect to age, sex, sexual preference, disability, race, religion, or national origin.

 Our basic qualifications and guidelines include significant need for adequate shelter and affordable housing, which may include one or more of the following:

 - Overcrowding – less than 170 square feet of space per person

 - High rent – 40% or more of gross family income is spent on housing costs